DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 #### DNS

-nslookup is a utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro.
+nslookup is a utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro, nut also available on windows.
-But also part of windows.

 * `nslookup google.com`
 * `nslookup gateway`